jon-jacky/Piety/BRANCH.md

 branches
 ========

-This is the *edmore* branch of the *rewrite* branch: editor improvements and bug fixes.
+This is the *rewrite* branch,

-Beginning in Feb 2023, a total rewrite of the Piety system is underway here in the *rewrite* branch and its branches, to shorten and simplify the code, and improve the responsiveness of the programming environment.
+Beginning in Feb 2023, a total rewrite of the Piety system is underway here in the *rewrite* branch and its branches, to shorten and simplify the code, and to make the programming environment more responsive.

 The *rewrite* branch is now the main branch.
 I will never merge it back into the *master* branch.

 Recent work in the *rewrite* branch:

+- 11 Nov 2024: Merge the *edmore* branch back into the *rewrite* branch.

 - 29 Aug 2024: Begin *edmore* branch for editor improvements and bug fixes.